MaxTyrchan/VueSampleApp/README.md

 - Large bundle size: Angular applications can have a large bundle size, which can impact performance and load times, especially on slow or mobile networks.

 ### Bundle Sizes

+Vue.js is known for its small size and minimal footprint.
+The core library of Vue.js, without any additional plugins or dependencies, is only around 24KB after minification and gzip compression.
+This makes it one of the smallest JavaScript frameworks available.

+However, the size of a Vue.js application can vary depending on the features and dependencies used.
+For example, if you're using the Vue CLI to generate a new project, it comes with additional dependencies like webpack, babel, and other plugins, which can increase the overall size of the project.

+To reduce the bundle size of a Vue.js application, there are several strategies that can be used.
+One common approach is to use code splitting, which allows you to split your application code into smaller, more manageable chunks that can be loaded on demand as needed.
+This can greatly reduce the initial load time and improve performance.

+Another strategy is to use tree shaking, which is a technique for removing unused code from your application.
+This can help to further reduce the overall bundle size and improve performance.

+Overall, Vue.js is a lightweight and efficient framework, and with proper optimization techniques, it's possible to build fast and performant applications while keeping the bundle size to a minimum.

 ### Routing